VasiliyKolihalov/FatNetLib/docs/2-essentials/4-package-schema.md

 ﻿# PackageSchema

-The package schema is a refinement of the type of package fields.
+The package schema is a refinement of the type for package fields.
 It is required for deserialization of the package that was delivered over the network.

 ## Working with PackageSchema

 The `PackageSchema` class is a key-value set, where the key is the field name, and the value is the field type.
+The package schema allows you to specify the type of package field shallowly.
+This means that you cannot specify how to deserialize the type of the package field.
 Since the `PackageSchema` class implements the `IEnumerable` interface, you can use the initializer when its creation.

 ```c#
 new PackageSchema